About Mid-South ACT

 Mid-South ACT is not only involved with teacher and service provider education, but offers direct services to persons with disabilities.
 Professionals at the Mid-South ACT conduct evaluations/assessments and facilitate training.
 Professionals have expertise in areas such as: vision, assistive technology, literacy, early intervention, counseling, and augmentative communication, seating and positioning.

-Mid-South ACT has moved to a new location within the College of Education, Health and Human Sciences.
+Mid-South ACT has moved to a new location within the College of Education.
 They are now a division of the Center for Rehabilitation and Employment Research (CRER) and are housed in Patterson Hall on the campus of The University of Memphis.
 The space is adequate and allows for an instructional lab, evaluation lab, staff offices and observation rooms for one-on-one training and evaluations.
 The CRER services includes vocational evaluations, psychological evaluations and assistive technology evaluations.